nus-cs2103-AY2122S1/ip/docs/README.md

 ### Searching by priority
 Other than listing all tasks, Tiger can help you search tasks based on a certain priority.
 The usage is `priority [L|M|H]`. **If the task is already marked as done, it won't show up in the search**.

-Example: `priority H:` lists all tasks with high priority.
+Example: `priority H` lists all tasks with high priority.

 Expected outcome:
 ```